shapely.equals_exact

 >>> point2 = Point(50.1, 50.1)

->>> equals_exact(point1, point2)
+>>> shapely.equals_exact(point1, point2)

 False

->>> equals_exact(point1, point2, tolerance=0.2)
+>>> shapely.equals_exact(point1, point2, tolerance=0.2)

 True

->>> equals_exact(point1, None, tolerance=0.2)
+>>> shapely.equals_exact(point1, None, tolerance=0.2)

 False

-Difference between structucal and spatial equality:
+Difference between structural and spatial equality:

 >>> polygon1 = Polygon([(0, 0), (1, 1), (0, 1), (0, 0)])